warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     [REDIRECT]

-     "redirect"[TAB]"address"[TAB]...[NEWLINE]
+     "redirect"[TAB]"domain-or-emailaddress"[TAB]...[NEWLINE]

-    Redirect message to internal or external addresses.
+    Redirect message to internal or external domain or email address.
+If the message was for foo-user@custdomain.net and the file custdomain.net.tab contains a line:

+     "redirect"  "target-domain.org"

+    the message is delivered to 'foo-user@target-domain.org'.

+    While the line:

+     "redirect"  "user@target-domain.org"

+    redirects the message to user@target-domain.org.

     [LREDIRECT]

-     "lredirect"[TAB]"address"[TAB]...[NEWLINE]
+     "lredirect"[TAB]"domain-or-emailaddress"[TAB]...[NEWLINE]

-    Redirect message to internal or external addresses impersonating local domain during message delivery.
+    Redirect the message to internal or external domain (or email address) impersonating local domain during messages delivery.
+If the message was for foo-user@custdomain.net and the file custdomain.net.tab contains a
+    line:

+     "redirect"  "target-domain.org"

+    the message is delivered to 'foo-user@target-domain.org'.

+    While the line:

+     "redirect"  "user@target-domain.org"

+    redirects the message to 'user@target-domain.org'.
 The difference between "redirect" and "lredirect" is the following.
 Suppose A@B sends a message to C@D, that has a redirect to E@F. With "redirect" E@F will see A@B has sender while with "lredirect" he will see C@D.

     [SMTPRELAY]